On this page

 Event count graphs

-The Event Count graph plots the number of violations, bursts, and warnings over the selected time period, which can be the last 24 hours, last 7 days, last month, or last 3 months.
+The Event Count graph plots the number of violations, bursts, and warnings over the selected time period, which can be the last 24 hours, last 7 days, last month, or the last 3 months.
 The Events per API bar graph shows the top five number of events by API over the same time period.

 You can hover over the line graph or bar graph to get more details.
-The details also include a link to the system log where you can view filtered events specific to that API and time period.
+The details also include a link to the System Log where you can view filtered events specific to that API and time period.

 APIs table